gabrielfern/my_ip_bot/README.md

-Using the telegram bot api for retrieve your ip address, every time it had changed, being able to know your external ip address through a simple telegram chat (useful for deal with dynamic ip links)
+Using the telegram bot api for retrieve your ip address, every time it has changed, being able to know your external ip address through a simple telegram chat (useful when you are out of pc/home if you have a dynamic ip)

 # apis used here